Jihad over Centuries: Introduction

 \section{Introduction}

-Violence by Islamic extremist organizations, so-called {\it jihad,}\footnote{ The literal meaning of ``jihad'' in Arabic is ``striving or exerting oneself (with regard to one's religion)'' (\citealt{Cook2015}).
-But jihad also has a number of other meanings, such as ``the effort to lead a good life, to make society more moral and just, and to spread Islam through preaching, teaching, or armed struggle'' (\citealt{Esposito1999}).
-See \citet{Cook2015} for detailed discussions.
-Although there is controversy over whether the word's interpretation is exclusively spiritual or if it includes military action, this paper uses the terms ``jihadist violence'' and ``jihad'' interchangeably.
-We broadly define a jihadist organization as a non-state group that aims to topple a government or to govern a particular region to establish an Islamic caliphate based on a strict interpretation of Shariah law.
-See Appendix \ref{app_heteg_groups} for more detailed organization-specific ideologies and goals. } is a global threat.
-It has caught the world's attention since the September 11 attacks by Al Qaeda.
-The recent rise of the Islamic State of Iraq and Syria (ISIS) has exacerbated this threat.
-While the ISIS has lost a significant portion of its territories in Syria and Iraq, jihadist violence remains widespread in other areas, including Africa.
-However, economics research to understanding determinants of jihad is scarce.
-Moreover, while jihadist violence has been drastically increasing in recent years, jihad is not only a contemporary phenomenon, but has in fact been cyclic over the centuries.
-Over the course of history, the spatial distribution of economic activities has also changed around the world.
-These facts suggest the importance of studying the economic geography and insurgent forces in a unified framework.
+Islamic extremist conflict and violence, commonly referred to as {\it jihad,}\footnote{ The literal meaning of ``jihad'' in Arabic is ``striving or exerting oneself (with regard to one's religion)'' (\citealt{Cook2015}).
+It also has other meanings, such as ``the effort to lead a good life, to make society more moral and just, and to spread Islam through preaching, teaching, or armed struggle'' (\citealt{Esposito1999}).
+Although there is controversy over whether the word's interpretation is exclusively spiritual or if it includes military action, this paper uses the terms ``jihadist violence'', ``jihad'', and ``Islamist violence'' interchangeably.
+We broadly define a jihadist organization as a non-state group that aims to topple a government or to govern a particular region to establish an Islamic caliphate based on a strict interpretation of Shariah law. } pose a global threat.
+Beyond its global salience since the September 11 attacks in 2001 and the rise of the Islamic State of Iraq and Syria (ISIS) since the mid-2010s, jihadist violence displays substantial spatial variation, even \textit{within} the Islamic world, and expands beyond the Middle East, particularly into Africa.\footnote{ According to authors' calculation using the Armed Conflict Location and Event Data (ACLED), between 2001 and 2019, approximately 30\% of violent events involving non-state rebels and militias were linked to jihadist groups, resulting in more than 100,000 total fatalities. } Moreover, while jihadist activity has risen sharply in recent decades, it is not a merely contemporary phenomenon but has been cyclic over the centuries (\citealt{Cook2015,Sanneh2016}).
+Understanding its origins is important not only for the economics of conflict (\citealt{Blattman2023}; \citealt{RVV2025}), but also for broader questions about how cultural attachment, religious identity, and ideology shape behavior (\citealt{BV2011}; \citealt{LMM2025}).
+Yet, the roles that geography and history play in explaining this variation and persistence remain poorly understood.